Skip to content

 7. Join Student Groups

-Connecting with seniors and fellow students before arrival can significantly reduce anxiety.
-Student communities help with accommodation tips, part-time jobs, and cultural adjustment.
+Connecting with seniors and fellow students before arrival reduces anxiety greatly.
+Indeed, student communities share tips on accommodation, part-time jobs, and cultural adjustment.
+Furthermore, these connections often become your first support system abroad.

 • Contact your university’s international student office